rcowham/p4benchmark/README.md

 You may have several versions of this file, and set an environment variable `ANSIBLE_HOSTS` to point to the desired one.

 The convenience script `exec_bench.sh` takes one of these files as its single parameter!

+## Firewall ports

+The following need to be enabled between your various machines (benchmark machine, p4d server(s), client machines):

+* 1666 (or other p4d port as you have configured them)
+* 22 (for ssh)
+* 5557 (default for Locust client/server comms)
+* 3000 (if using Grafana - for the web based interfaceß)
+* 9100 (node_exporter - if using Grafana - to allow collecting of metrics from various machines)

 ## Bootstrapping machines